Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-Reducing complexity it my "zeroeth law of programming".
-My goal on this system, and on every other system, is to reduce complexity.
+Reducing complexity is my "zeroeth law of programming", so my goal on this project, and on every other project, is to reduce complexity.

-I use two tools extensively to manage complexity: design patterns and functional data stores.
-In fact, choosing to use these tools did just as much to influence our design goals as talking to our users did.
-Just by picking the right patterns we got surprising wins out of this system.
+The two tools I use most to manage complexity are design patterns and functional programming.
+Design patterns prune a project back to a common shape, and functional programming makes it predictable.

-Before we talk about other design goals, let's explain what these tools are.
-Then we can talk about how we used them.
+I want to spend a little time on each of these, but I'm not going to cover all of functional programming in one slide so we'll talk about a pattern called functional-first programming instead.

 [ slide: